Jbleezy/BO2-Reimagined/README.md

 * Removed cooldown after being used multiple times in a row

 ### Vulture-Aid
-* Stink areas no longer activate while the player is moving
+* Stink areas no longer activate while the player is standing

 ## Pack-a-Punch
 * Decreased weapon pickup time from 15 seconds to 12 seconds